• Skip to main content

 cream the wet ingredients. process shot.

-Transfer the dough to a bowl and cover it with plastic wrap.
-Refrigerate for at least 30 minutes.
-You can also- pipe out the dough first and stick your baking sheets in the refrigerator to cool the dough that way!
+Pipe out the dough first and stick your baking sheets in the refrigerator to cool the dough before baking.

 put batter in cup with piping bag.

-I like to fill the piping bag by putting it in a tall glass to keep it stable while I fill it with the dough.
+I like to fill the piping bag in a tall glass to keep it stable while I fill it with the dough.
 Remember to add the star tip before filling the bag!

 cookie dough on baking sheet ready to bake.